copyleft/cl-selenium-webdriver/README.md

 ```lisp
 (click) ; click on the current active element.
 ```
-You can also pass a css selector as a last parameter.
+You can also pass a CSS selector as a last parameter.
 ```lisp
 (print (id "#submit")) ; print id the of matched element